 We can also assign a default gateway to network switches.
 The default gateway should be the IP address of the router interface.
 For example, the default gateway for switch0 is 192.168.0.1 and the 192.168.1.1 for swithc1.

-Generally, first usable IP address or last usable IP addresses are reserved as the default gateway address.
-In this diagram first IP address of both subnets already used as router interface address, so I am going to configure last usable IP address of both subnets (192.168.0.254 and 192.168.1.254) as the default gateway on both switches.
+Generally, the first usable IP address or last usable IP address are reserved as the default gateway address.
+In this diagram first IP address of both subnets is already used as a router interface address, so I am going to configure the last usable IP address of both subnets (192.168.0.254 and 192.168.1.254) as the default gateway on both switches.

 Enter configuration commands, one per line.
 End with CNTL/Z.

 Switch(config)#ip default-gateway 192.168.0.1